chaseruskin/legoHDL/README.md

 ``legohdl list -label``

-Here's the code for a simple build script file:
+Here's the code for a simple example build script file that is written in python and uses GHDL.
+It will parse the recipe file, analyze all VHDL files, and run a simulation if a testbench unit is found in the recipe file (indicated by @SIM-TOP label).
 ``` python
 import os
 #example build script demonstrating the easy handling of recipe file